All rights reserved © 2012 by Ernest Bywater

 She gathers the information for the rescues and helps her Hero with the basic planning.
 When her Hero retires or dies she ceases to be a Caretaker and takes on other work, often in a support role on Crossroads.

 Most Cassandran women can conceive, but not all can conceive easily.
-Only those who’ve a high probability for conception by Heroes are allowed to volunteer for the lottery (it cuts down on the applicant numbers).
+Only those who’ve a high probability for conception by Heroes are allowed to volunteer for the lottery as this cuts down on the applicant numbers.
 Those not in the lottery are allowed to apply to be Caretakers.